notmatthancock/notmatthancock.github.io/_posts/2015-07-15-what-is-the-roc-curve.markdown

 So now because of the iid assumption, we can make the estimates:

 $$
-    P(TP) \approx tp / n, \;\; P(FP) \approx fp / n \text{etc...}
+    P(TP) \approx tp / n, \;\; P(FP) \approx fp / n, \;\; \text{etc...}
 $$

-So we when we measure empircal accuracy, we are really making the estimate:
+So we when we measure empirical accuracy, we are really making the estimate:

 $$
     P(TP \cup TN) \approx \frac{tp+tn}{n}
 $$

 However, accuracy alone isn't always the best measure of success.
-In fact, measures of "false positivity" and "false negativity" are critical in areas like medicine.
+Measures of "false positivity" and "false negativity" are critical in areas like medicine.

-### Conditional classifier predictions (true and false positive rates)
+### Conditional classifier predictions

-In some ways, the true positive (and related) events are strange to consider.
-A true positive event considers when two events occur **together**: 1) the event that classifier's output given an object is above a threshold and 2) the even that the label for the object is $1$.
-However, we know that an object has a label whether or not the classifier has assigned a score to it.
-Nature has given the object a label.
-Hence, it makes a bit more sense to condition on the label of the object, i.e. consider the distribution of the classifier threshold given a particular label.
+We just saw that accuracy essentially measures the probability of co-occurrence of agreement between the classifier and label.
+A similar but different question to ask pertains to the classifiers prediction *conditioned* on the label taking a particular value.
+So for instance, we might be interested in the probability that the classifier takes a value above the threshold, $t$, *given that* the label is $1$.

-We call the following the **true positive rate** ($TPR$), and **false positive rate** ($FPR$) respectively:
+We call the following the **true positive rate** ($TPR$), and **false positive rate** ($FPR$):

 $$
     TPR := P(T \gt t | Y=1), \;\; FPR := P(T \gt t | Y=0)